md-systems/past/modules/past_guzzle/README.txt

 As Guzzle uses curl_multi_exec as a wrapper for all http requests, analyzer tools like New Relic can not provide any insights on the individual requests.
-This is where Past Guzzle comes in.
+This is where "Past Guzzle" comes in.

-Past Guzzle provides adapters for the Guzzle Log Plugin allowing to log requests events with the past framework.
+"Past Guzzle" provides adapters for the Guzzle log plugin allowing to log requests events with the "Past" framework.

  FEATURES
  --------

-* Provides an simple  adapter class for the Guzzle Log plugin creating a past event per request.
+* Provides an simple  adapter class for the Guzzle log plugin creating a "Past" event per request.
-* Provides a compact adapter class for the Guzzle Log plugion creating an aggregation of all requests in one single past event.
+* Provides a compact adapter class for the Guzzle Log plugion creating an aggregation of all requests in one single "Past" event.
-* The compact adapter supports aggregation of requests statistics for all request logged in teh past event.
+* The compact adapter supports aggregation of requests statistics for all request logged in teh "Past" event.
 * Provides a helper function to create and get a ready for usage configured Guzzle Log plugin singleton instance.
 * Logs all requests headers and if present the request body.